Suffolk District Attorney Ray Tierney makes pitch for 4 more years

 Tierney, who was not backed by the Suffolk PBA in 2021 and then returned monetary contributions after he was elected, said he would welcome support from law enforcement unions during the campaign.
 He said he has not yet accepted financial contributions and the campaign will have to determine how to address the issue of the top prosecutor receiving monetary support from law enforcement.

-CAN TRIM FOR PRINTTHRepublican Suffolk County Executive Ed Romaine said Tuesday that Tierney has done what the public wants from a district attorney.
+CAN TRIM FOR PRINTTHRepublican Suffolk County Executive Edward P. Romaine said Tuesday that Tierney has done what the public wants from a district attorney.

 "We need people who are going to make sure the laws are enforced, that criminals pay a price and the public is protected," Romaine said.
 TOHERETH